kineticadb/kinetica-connector-nifi/README.md

 		- Under "Auto terminate Relationships", check the "failure" and "success" options.

 3. Properties tab:
-		- Server URL: The URL of the GPUdb instance you are using.
-This will be in the format http://<GPUdb host>:<GPUdb port>  ex. http://172.30.20.231:9191
+		- Server URL: The URL of the Kinetica instance you are using.
+This will be in the format http://<Kinetica host>:<Kinetica port>  ex. http://172.30.20.231:9191
 		- Collection Name: Set this value if you want the table created in a collection.
 		- Table Name: The name of the table to read from
 		- Schema: A CSV string, where each entry is of the form <fieldname>|<data type>[| subtype]* ex. x|Float|data,y|Float|data,TIMESTAMP|Long|data,TEXT|String|store_only|text_search,AUTHOR|String|text_search|data,URL|String|store_only
-				  For more details on schemas, read the GPUdb documentation.
+				  For more details on schemas, read the Kinetica documentation.
-		- Label: The name of the GPUdb type created from the schema specified above
+		- Label: The name of the Kinetica type created from the schema specified above

-4. Specifying data to be saved into GPUdb:
+4. Specifying data to be saved into Kinetica:
-		- Place processors upstream from this which assigns values to user-defined attributes named gpudb.<field name>, where <field name> is the name of a field in your GPUdb table.
+		- Place processors upstream from this which assigns values to user-defined attributes named gpudb.<field name>, where <field name> is the name of a field in your Kinetica table.
-		- Each record written to your GPUdb table will contain field values of:
+		- Each record written to your Kinetica table will contain field values of:
 			- the value in the attributes with names gpudb.<field name> or
 			- the value "" or 0 depending on the field type if no attribute is found with that field name.